Why adventurers flocked to OceanGate’s $250k Titantic expedition before tragedy hit

 His oldest passenger was 92, and his youngest 12 in the four- or five-person vessels.

-French explorer Paul-Henri Nargeolet, who is believed to be on board the missing vessel, told the Irish Examiner in a 2019 interview that the families of some victims of the Titanic were opposed to expeditions to the wreck.
+French explorer Paul-Henri Nargeolet, who was on board the fated vessel, told the Irish Examiner in a 2019 interview that the families of some victims of the Titanic were opposed to expeditions to the wreck.

 The bodies of around 340 of the estimated 1,500 who lost their lives were recovered after it sank in 1912.
 He said that those lost at sea would have likely decomposed a long time ago, and he had never seen bodies in the wreckage’s debris field.